Testing Indexability and Computing Whittle and Gittins Index in Subcubic Time: Introduction

 \textbf{Contributions.} In this paper, we investigate Whittle index computation in restless multi-armed bandit problems and present four main contributions.

-\reviewed{Our first contribution is to propose a univocal definition of indexability.
-This definition clarifies ambiguities that exist in the classical definitions: Classical definitions assume that an arm is indexable if the optimal policy is a non-decreasing function of some penalty term $\lambda$.
+\reviewedFirstRev{Our first contribution is to discuss the ambiguities in the classical definitions of indexability.
+Classical definitions assume that an arm is indexable if the optimal policy is a non-decreasing function of some penalty term $\lambda$.
 While this definition works for most practical cases, it is not always precise enough because the optimal policy is in general not unique.
 In our definition, we specify the notion of increasingness that should be used.
-Our definition guarantees the uniqueness of Whittle indices.}
+Our definition guarantees the uniqueness of Whittle indices.
+Note that our definition is the same as the one used in some recent papers (\emph{e.g.}, \cite{nino2020fast}), but the ambiguity of the classical definition seems rarely mentioned.}

 Our second contribution is to propose a unified algorithm that computes the Whittle indices for both discounted and non-discounted restless bandits.
 Our algorithm, which can be viewed as a refinement of the algorithm in \citep{akbarzadeh2020conditions}, tests whether the input arm is indexable or not, and computes Whittle index if the arm is.
 As a byproduct, our algorithm can compute Gittins index in rested bandits which are a subclass of restless bandits.
 This algorithm computes the indices in increasing order, and relies on an efficient use of the Sherman-Morrison formula to compute Whittle index in $(2/3)n^3 + O(n^2)$ plus subcubic time \citep{strassen1969gaussian} to solve a linear system of order $n$.
 This algorithm can detect on the fly if a computed index violates the indexability condition, which adds an extra $(1/3)n^3+O(n^2)$ arithmetic operations.
-This later test is optional: the complexity of our algorithm is $n^3+o(n^3)$ when testing indexability and $(2/3)n^3 +o(n^3)$ without the test. \reviewed{For discounted problems, our algorithm works for any finite-state arm.
-For non-discounted problems, our algorithm takes as an input any weakly communicating arm and can output three results: the arm is indexable, non-indexable, or multichain.
-We show the correctness of the algorithm which proves that for unichain arms, our algorithm can always test if the arm is indexable or not.
+This later test is optional: the complexity of our algorithm is $n^3+o(n^3)$ when testing indexability and $(2/3)n^3 +o(n^3)$ without the test.
+These two complexities are comparable to the ones excluding the common initialization phase of reduced-pivoting indexability (RPI) and fast-pivoting adaptive greedy (FPAG) algorithms in \citep{nino2010characterization}. \reviewedFirstRev{For discounted problems, our algorithm works for any finite-state arm.
+For non-discounted problems, our algorithm takes as an input any arm and can output three results: the arm is indexable, non-indexable, or multichain.
+We show the correctness of the algorithm which proves that for unichain arms, our algorithm have soundness and completeness properties.
 The possible outputs of our algorithm are summarized in Figure~\ref{fig:possible_outputs}.}